• Join the Club!

 • Stock up on ingredients when they are on sale.
 The holidays are a great time to stock up on baking ingredients, such as flour, sugar, leavening, and spices.
 Pumpkins, canned and fresh, will also be more readily available around Thanksgiving and Christmas.
 Watch for them to be marked down right after the holidays so don’t hesitate to stock up and fill your freezer with them.

-• If you need to make some substitutions or omissions, you can skip the maple extract.
-Just know the maple flavor will be faint.
+• If you need to make some substitutions or omissions, you can skip the maple extract and maple syrup.
+The cake will still be great.

 Pumpkin Bundt Cake with Maple Glaze